Adversarial Patterns: Building Robust Android Malware Classifiers: Introduction

-While ML-based malware classifiers perform more competently with identifying inputs than even a security expert would classify, they perform poorly to subtle yet maliciously crafted data.
-Malware classifiers are vulnerable to such perturbation, known as adversarial techniques \cite{szegedyintriguing, biggio2013evasion, goodfellow2015explaining}, but continue to classify android applications with very high confidence, alibi with unexpected results.
+While ML-based malware classifiers perform more competently with identifying inputs more accurately than even a cybersecurity expert would classify, they perform poorly to subtle yet maliciously crafted data.
+Malware classifiers are vulnerable to such perturbation, known as adversarial samples \cite{szegedyintriguing}, but continue to classify Android applications with very high confidence, albeit with unexpected results.
 An adversary can model these manipulations during the training process or when testing the model.
 When implementing an evasion attack, an adversary crafts a test sample to evade the original classification decision.
 For example, carefully manipulated code snippets are placed so that a model classifies a malware sample as benign.
-Figure \ref{fig_evasion_malware} shows a conceptual representation of evasion attack in a linear malware classifier.
-In poisoning attacks, fake training data can be injected into the training dataset, inducing erroneous predictions in the state-of-the-art classifiers.
-State-of-the-art classifiers have been shown to be vulnerable against both kind of attacks \cite{szegedyintriguing, biggio2013evasion,goodfellow2015explaining,kurakin2016adversarial,papernot2016limitations,moosavi2016deepfool, papernot2017practical, carlini2017towards,tramer2017ensemble, grosse2017adversarial, yang2017malware, chen2017zoo,suciu2018does, chen2019android, pierazzi2020intriguing}.
+Figure \ref{fig_evasion_malware} shows a conceptual representation of an evasion attack in an Android malware classifier.
+In poisoning attacks, fake training data can be injected into the training dataset, inducing erroneous predictions in these classifiers.
+State-of-the-art classifiers have been shown to be vulnerable against both kinds of attacks \cite{szegedyintriguing,goodfellow2015explaining,kurakin2016adversarial,papernot2016limitations,moosavi2016deepfool, papernot2017practical, carlini2017towards, grosse2017adversarial, yang2017malware, chen2019android, pierazzi2020intriguing}.

-In contrast, designing proactive defenses can theoretically withstand any possible future attacks.
-A natural defense strategy is to denoise adversarial examples before ingesting them in the target malware classification model.
-In a reactive defense strategy, the vulnerability exhibited by the attack is addressed by first detecting the attack and then retraining and evaluating the target model \cite{biggio2014pattern}.
-The model simulates the adversary environment and then designs potential countermeasures \cite{biggio2013security}.
-However, an adversary can exploit the limitation of these defenses by continually crafting new attack algorithms and evading the classifier.
-As a result, an arms race has started in adversarial malware detection.